Machigatta/discourse-AnimeAndManga-onebox/README.md

 # discourse-kokoro-box

 This plugin for Discourse uses the discourse-api to decorate the cooked-posts.
 Primary usage is for properly embedding Anime- and Manga-Links in Discourse posts and parsing them into better looking iframes.
-Using these base attributes:
+Using these base attributes (Caution: Some attributes might not be filled for every site-type):

 #### Anime:
 - Episodes